-While you’re there, those of you traveling in large groups should investigate chartering a bus driven by a professional driver.
-It takes all of the worries of transportation off of your shoulders and allows you to make the most of your trip.
+If you’re travelling to San Francisco in a large group, you should investigate chartering a bus driven by a professional driver.
+It takes all of the worries of transportation off your shoulders and allows you to make the most of your trip.

-Now that we’ve got that squared away, let’s take a look at San Francisco’s most famous and engaging attractions to help you play your trip.
+Now that we’ve got that squared away, let’s take a look at San Francisco’s most famous and engaging attractions to help you plan your trip.
 Let’s go to San Francisco!

 Essential San Francisco Destinations

-In any city, there are certain things that you absolutely must see.
-San Francisco is no different, so let’s start with a list of the most show-stopping, eye-dropping things to see while you’re on your San Francisco getaway.
+In any city, there are some things that you absolutely must see.
+San Francisco is no different, so let’s start with a list of the most show-stopping, eye-pleasing things to see while on your San Francisco getaway.

 Golden Gate Bridge

-You can still walk or bicycle across the bridge, which is especially lovely if you do so in a bus tour group with which to share the experience.
+You can still walk or bicycle across the bridge, which is especially lovely if you do so with a bus tour group – an experience shared with others is always best!
 There are also exhibits nearby where you can learn about the history of the bridge’s construction, and about the surrounding area.

-Here are two amazing facts about San Francisco’s Chinatown.
+We’ve uncovered two incredible facts about San Francisco’s Chinatown.
+Ready?
 First, it is the oldest Chinatown in North America.
-And second, it’s the most largely populated Chinese area outside of China.
-It’s rich with history, and a wonderful place to go with a group on a rented charter bus.
+Secondly, it’s the most Chinese-populated area outside of China itself.
+It’s supremely rich in history, and a wonderful place to go with a group on a rented charter bus.

 As it stands today, it is an amazing opportunity to experience the culture of the locals in tea shops, restaurants, and many historical landmarks.
-There is also a museum where you can learn more about the area and the people who settled there, and those who inhabit this densely populated neighborhood now.
-Don’t miss it!
+There is also a museum where you can learn more about the area and the people who settled there, and those who inhabit this densely populated neighbourhood now.
+You can’t miss it!

 Alcatraz Island lies in the San Francisco Bay, a little more than a mile offshore.
 Once an incarceration destination for America’s most dangerous and hardened criminals, it’s now a popular destination for chartered bus tours filled with people hungry to learn more about the island and its history.

-You can visit the island and see the prison as it stood all those years ago.
-You can even get locked away in a prison cell if you like.
-But don’t worry, you won’t have to try to escape.
-They’ll let you out so you can see the rest of “The Rock.”
+You can visit the island and see the jail as it stood all those years ago.
+You can even get locked away in a prison cell, if you’re into that.
+But don’t worry, you won’t have to try to escape – they’ll let you out so you can see the rest of “The Rock.”

-While traveling with a group, this is a perfect spot to go on your chartered bus.
-While the fee to do so may not be so steep, the hill that makes up Lombard Street is one of the steepest, and most famous in the world.
-It welcomes more than 17,000 visitors every day during the summer, and at a grade of 27%, is actually too steep for most cars and trucks.
+While traveling with a group, this is a perfect spot to visit with your chartered bus.
+While the fee to visit this site is far from steep, the hill that makes up Lombard Street is one of the steepest, and most famous, in the world.
+It welcomes more than 17,000 visitors every day during the summer, and at a grade of 27%, it’s actually too steep for most cars and trucks to drive on.
 Hence the streetcars that run up and down the hill, through twists and turns that you absolutely must experience while in San Francisco.